UmbrellaSampler/carnd-term3-1_path_planning/writeup.md

 Trajectory Next_Trajectory(const std::unique_ptr<Trajectory> &prev_traj) const;
 ```
 implemented by the base class `State`.
 Most of the common trajectory generation code resides there.
 It internally uses
 the polymorphic `void Add_Spline_Points(...)` function to account for the state specific behaviour.
-One of most
+One of the most
-challenging parts was the velocity control of the vehicle.
+challenging part was the velocity control of the vehicle.
 It is implemented in `Trajectory State::Break_Up_Spline_Points(...)`
 in `State.cpp` in the first section of this function.
 It computes a maximum acceleration based on previous measurements
 to reduce acceleration limit exceedance in the simulation.
 By doing so, a good but yet improvable acceleration
 behaviour can be observed.